smartsheet-platform/smartsheet-java-sdk/README.md

 There are two types of logging used by the Smartsheet Java SDK:

 ### Console Logger
 The console logger logs REST API traffic directly to the console.
+The console logger is verbose, and as such is best used when developing new code or features.
 To use the console logger, set two system properties:
 ```java
 System.setProperty("Smartsheet.trace.parts", "RequestBodySummary, ResponseBodySummary");
 System.setProperty("Smartsheet.trace.pretty", "true");
 ```
-*Smartsheet.trace.pretty* - determines if the log entries are formatted with JSON appropriate spacing and indentation.
+*Smartsheet.trace.pretty* - if ```true```, formats log messages for improved JSON readability.
-If Smartsheet.trace.pretty is ```false``` the console logger will use a compact format.
+If ```Smartsheet.trace.pretty``` is ```false``` the console logger will use a compact format.

 *Smartsheet.trace.parts* - determines what portions of the API traffic are logged.
 Valid trace parts entries include:
 - RequestHeaders